fenago/apache-solr/lab_guides/Lab_9.md

-This is a simple implementation to call the Solr API using JavaScript\'s `XMLHttpRequest`.
+This is a simple implementation to call the Solr API using JavaScript's `XMLHttpRequest`.
 Now if we want to run this code, we create a `.html` file and paste the preceding code in this file.
 The created HTML file should reside in the same environment in which Solr is running because modern browsers don't allow cross-site access in JavaScript for security reasons.
 It may be possible that searching will not work due to an `Access-Control-Allow-Origin` error.
-There are various solutions available for this error; it\'s up to us how we can deal with it.
+There are various solutions available for this error; it's up to us how we can deal with it.

 Now open the HTML file in your browser